nikhilsp242/GeeksForGeeks-POTD/README.md

   - Solution to the problem in a cpp file.
   - An executable file.

-The PotD in this repository are mainly of July Month, 2023.
+The PotD in this repository are mainly of July, 2023.

 What's special about July Month ?
 -->All PotD in the month of July are based on popular interview questions.